Robert Price LPCC, LMHC

 Robert's undergraduate degree is in Social Work from Cal Poly Humboldt (formerly Humboldt State University).
 He also has a minor emphasis in Native American Studies.
 Robert completed a Masters Degree in Rehabilitation Counseling from San Diego State University (SDSU).

 Robert is a Certified Rehabilitation Counselor (CRC) as well as a Certified Psychiatric Rehabilitation Practitioner (CPRP).
 Robert went on to fulfill all of the requirements to become a Licensed Professional Clinical Counselor (LPCC) through the California Board of Behavioral Sciences.
 He was the first SDSU Graduate to obtain the LPCC Licensure (LPCC #296).
+As Robert has moved with his spouse to the Palm Coast area of Florida, he completed the requirements to become fully licensed as a Licensed Mental Health Counselor (LMHC) in the State of Florida (LMHC #MH24710).

 Robert is able to provide alternatives to 12 step-based programs and believes that with the right tools you can indeed learn to "manage" your life.
 The concept of being powerless over everything (peoples, places and things) is an outdated and unrealistic premise.
-Robert also uses a Harm Reduction model, which means your treatment is specifically tailored to you, and in some cases individuals find out that labeling theories where they are required to identify and an alcoholic or an addict are detrimental to the therapeutic process and individual growth.
+Robert also uses a Harm Reduction model, which means your treatment is specifically tailored to you, and in some cases individuals find out that labeling theories where they are required to identify as an alcoholic or an addict are detrimental to the therapeutic process and individual growth.